 Miami Car Accident Attorney

 If you or a loved one was injured in a car accident that involved someone merging into your lane of travel, driving around an obstruction in their lane, or driving through a yield sign, talk to an attorney today.
 Filing a car accident lawsuit can help you recover compensation for medical expenses, lost wages, and pain and suffering.
-For a free consultation on your Miami failure to yield car accident, call The Law Offices of Prosper Shaked today.
+For a free consultation on your Miami failure to yield car accident, call Prosper Shaked Accident Injury Attorneys PA today.
 Our number is (305) 694-2676.